KenticoDevTrev/PartialWidgetPage/README.md

 You may also want to add a Using for the PartialWidgetPage namespace `@using PartialWidgetPage`

+**Render-Page View Components**
+There are two render-page view components that switch the page context and call whatever default routing exists for the page (Basic Routing or Page Templates).

+You can call the below to render the page via DocumentID (will handle context switching and retrieving the typed page) `<vc:render-page document-id=@documentID />`

+Or you can use the below which does the same thing, but avoids any additional queries to retrieve the page data.
+Your passed `TreeNode` page should be typed (retrieved with the proper class) and contain all columns, including those in the class.
+`<vc:render-page-optimized typed-page=@myTypedTreeNode />`

 **PartialWidgetPageTagHelper [inlinewidgetpage]**
 This tag helper helps preserve and switch the Page Builder Context, and contains 3 parameters: